What Is Folliculitis and What Does it Have to do With Hair Transplants?

 What Is Folliculitis or an Infected Hair Follicle?

-Also called razor bumps, barber’s itch, hot tub rash, heat rash or shaving rash; folliculitis can cause symptoms beyond just unsightly red bumps.
+Also known as razor bumps, barber’s itch, hot tub rash, heat rash or shaving rash; folliculitis can cause symptoms beyond just unsightly red bumps.
 These may include:

 - Bumps with whiteheads

-- Pus-filled bumps that can break open and crust over
+- Pus-filled bumps that can break open and scab over

 - Itchiness